 "Staphylococcus aureus"—a bacterium that can cause infections—"can find its way onto razors," says dermatologist Erum Ilyas, MD, MBE, FAAD.
 "Once this colonizes our skin, we can find frequent breakouts of pustules and boils over your thighs, buttocks, under arms and nose.
 It often lives inside our nostrils, under the arms or the fold between the hip and groin."

 The Rx: "When you rest your razor down after shaving, it would help to place it upright in a cup to allow it to air dry instead of face down on the counter or shower ledge to avoid colonization," she says.

 The bacteria Staphylococcus aureus may also be in your towels, says Dr. Ilyas.

-Recommendation: “Washing towels at least once weekly—if not a couple times a week—will help reduce this exposure,” she says.
-“Once colonized, however, it may be helpful to see your dermatologist to consider a prolonged course of oral antibiotics and a routine topical antibiotic to treat the carrier state over the course of a couple of months to clear this out.”
+The Rx: "Washing towels at least once weekly—if not a couple times a week—will help reduce this exposure," she says.
+"Once colonized, however, it may be helpful to see your dermatologist to consider a prolonged course of oral antibiotics and a routine topical antibiotic to treat the carrier state over the course of a couple of months to clear this out."